igorkasyanchuk/rails_performance/README.md

 - SQL queries, rendering log in recent requests
 - simple 500-crashes reports

-All data is stored in local Redis and not sent to 3rd party servers.
+All data are stored in `local` Redis and not sent to any 3rd party servers.

 ## Production

 Gem is production-ready.
-At least on my applications with ~800 unique users per day it works well.
+At least on my 2 applications with ~800 unique users per day it works perfect.

 ## Usage

+Default configulation is listed below.
+But you can overide it.

 Create `config/initializers/rails_performance.rb`